Khaibakh massacre: Rediscovery

 The aul of Khaibakh was rediscovered through archaeological finds in Ukraine.
 World War II archaeologists found the remains of North Caucasian scouts who died during an operation behind enemy (German) lines.
 Letters addressed to their relatives were found in their water-resistant pockets, addressed to aul Khaibakh.
 Stepan Kashurko, one of the archaeologists, accompanied by a former Soviet general, decided to inform the families that the bodies of their relatives were found, but they learned that the settlement no longer existed.
-In continuing their search, they discovered that while the Chechen soldiers were dying at the front, their relatives were burned alive by the Soviet soldiers.
+In continuing their search, they discovered that while the Chechen soldiers were dying at the front, their relatives were burned alive by the NKVD.

 Gvishiani telegram

 A number of sources cite a telegram of the State Security Commissioner of the third rank Mikhail Gvishiani informs Lavrenty Beria about the burning of the inhabitants of the village of Khaybakh: